 Are you ready to make photomontage-ing magic?
 PicMonkey’s collage maker makes it easy to create beautiful collections of photos in a matter of minutes.
 Whether you’re collaging vacation pics, wedding memories, or just random photos of your dog, we have all the tools you need to get your pics together.
-Today we’re gonna cover:
+Today we’re gonna cover the basic steps:

 - Gather your photos